microsoft/CSS-Exchange/docs/Admin/Remove-CertExpiryNotifications.md

 This script deletes all AsyncOperationNotification items from the Exchange SystemMailbox that contains them.
 This corrects the BlockedDeserializeTypeException error described in Emerging Issues.

+NOTE: This script only supports Exchange 2016 and Exchange 2019.
+It will not work on Exchange 2013.

 ## Usage

 The user running the script must be granted full access to the arbitration mailbox prior to running the script.
 That can be accomplished with this command: